hangulcode/NeoScript/ReadMe.md

 	- fun: Notice the start of the function
 	- import: prefixed to fun and declared to call a c ++ function
 	- export: can be prepended to fun and the function can be called from external (c ++)
+	- system: support for a set of built-in functions.
 	- tostring (x): change the value of x variable to string
 	- toint (x): change the value of x variable to int
 	- tofloat (x): change the value of x variable to double